olmofe/AltSchool_AKS_WebApps/README.md

 kubectl config get-contexts --kubeconfig .kube/do-custom.yaml
 ```
 ---
-# Setup Socks WebApp Example(Optional)
+# Setup Monitorring and Logging
-- navigate to docks kubernetes folder:
+- navigate to socks kubernetes folder:
 `cd socks-microservices-demo/deploy/kubernetes`

-- You can confirm the current cluster that kubectl is currently executing on:
+- You can confirm the current cluster that kubectl is currently executing on.
+If you used the cluster-name of the infra.tf file as-it, then it should be `do-custom`:
 ```
 kubectl config current-context
 ```